Skip to content

 Limitations

-Notice that the two corpora are public and not even massive data sets.
-In principle, they can be moved to a single supercomputer to exploit a traditional training of the LLaMA model.
-Nevertheless, the case represents a paradigmatic example of the privacy-preserving federated training or fine-tuning of a foundational model starting from a distributed pool of private datasets, each resident in a different site.
+Notice that the two corpora are public and not massive data sets.
+Theoretically, they can be moved to a single supercomputer to exploit a traditional single-site distributed training of the LLaMA model.
+Nevertheless, this use case represents a paradigmatic example of the FL privacy-preserving properties or fine-tuning of a foundational model starting from a distributed pool of private datasets, each resident in a different site.

 Lesson Learned

 Modern AI depends on pre-trained models, which evolve very rapidly.
-The latest LLaMA-2 model can be trained only using the night build of Pytorch.
-Supercomputer users will likely be required to rebuild their tools and libraries frequently.
+The latest LLaMA-2 model can be trained only using the nightly build of PyTorch at the time of experimenting: supercomputer users will likely be required to rebuild their tools and libraries frequently.

-HPC federation that passes through standard workload managers (batch job queues) requires “some” synchronization between different supercomputers, e.g., using the BookedSLURM extension (that leverages advanced reservation).
+HPC federations that pass through standard workload managers (batch job queues) require “some” synchronization between different supercomputers, e.g., using the BookedSLURM extension (that leverages advanced reservation).

 Two-factor authentication to access supercomputers needs to be automatized for distributed workflow execution.
 The synchronization across different infrastructures should not depend on mobile phone authentication.